BenjaminBoshoer/minihook-rs/README.md

 ```

 ## Project Roadmap
+- **DLL Injection**
+    - Allocate memory in address space of target process
+    - Copy the name of DLL into the allocated memory space
+    - Call `CraeteRemoteThread` on the selected process
 - **Implement a `Process` struct**
     - ✅ Get handle to a running process with `OpenProcess`
     - ✅ Get Process full path with `GetModuleFileNameExA`